Is Pluaralsight worth it?

 Is Pluralsight worth it?
 Final Verdict

 All in all, I think Pluralsight is just OK.
-It’s not in my list of top 10 best coding platforms for 2021.
+It’s not in my list of top 10 best coding platforms for this year.
 But it isn’t the worst platform out there, either.

 Here’s what I like about Pluralsight: